xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 Visiting PhD students
 -------------

 I am also looking for visiting PhD students.
+Please send an email (with your CV) to me if you are interested.
 More details about how to apply, visa and tuition fees, can be found [here](https://www.exeter.ac.uk/v8media/specificsites/tqa/pgr/PGR_Handbook_Chapter_16.pdf).
-In general,
+In general, the tuition fee for Visiting PhD students is as follows:

 - For visits of no more than (including) 3 calendar months), there is no tuition fee
 - For visits of between 3 and (including) 6 calendar months, the tuition fee is £500